rsyncOSX/RsyncOSXdocs/content/post/AddConfigurations.md

 ## Add configurations

 Select the `Add` button when completed and configuration is added to RsyncOSX.
 RsyncOSX adds a trailing / character to both local and remote volume.
 After selecting the Add button another configuration might be added.
 Any changes (edit or delete) to configurations are done from the Synchronize view.
-Additional parameters to rsync might be added utilizing the Parameter button.

 ## Assist